Chronic Fatigue, excessive hair fall, shortness of breath and restless leg syndrome are few of the highly troubling low iron symptoms.

 Low Iron Symptoms

-Identification of iron deficiency symptoms is the first step towards addressing the issue.
+Identification of low iron symptoms is the first step towards addressing the issue.
 More often than not, our body is not able to absorb sufficient iron per its increased needs or sometimes even cover the basic needs.

 Some of the most common Iron deficiency symptoms are reflected with health issues such as fatigue, restlessness, and unnecessary anxiety.

-Chronic Fatigue and Anxiety
+1. Chronic Fatigue and Weakness

 If normal activities like climbing a flight of stairs, make you lose breath, iron deficiency is the one to blame.

 Iron deficiency causes the oxygen levels to drop.
 As a result, the heart tries to pump more blood.
-This results in an over-worked up heart.
-Get your cardio checks done regularly to identify health problems and take immediate medical actions.
+This results in an over-worked up heart, causing chest pain, irregular heartbeat and palpitations.

-Restless leg syndrome
+5. Restless leg syndrome